analogdevicesinc/ai8x-training/README.md

 2. Conversion from 1D and 2D to Fully Connected (“flattening”): The batch dimension (first dimension) must stay the same, and the other dimensions are combined (i.e., M = C×H×W or M = C×L).
    Example:
        `x = x.view(x.size(0), -1)  # Flatten`

+#### Support for Quantization

+When using the `-8` command line switch, all module outputs are quantized to 8-bit in the range  [-128...+127] to simulate hardware behavior.
+The last layer can optionally use 32-bit output for increased precision.
+This is simulated by adding the parameter `wide=True` to the module function call.

 ### Model Comparison and Feature Attribution